lrmcfarland/Angles/python/README.md

 - rich comparison operators <, <=, ==, !=. >=, >
 - a separate repr
 - unitary minus
+- angles.Error exceptions
+- raises an exception when the value is set out of range for the limited range angles.

 #### has not

 - copy constructor
 - copy assign
 - properties, e.g. a_space.x() not a_space.x
-- automatic exception handler for runtime errors

 #### Exceptions

-TODO the C++ exceptions are not caught by the python interpreter and will "blow the stack" when encountered.
+This module has its own angles.Error exceptions.
+Boost uses RuntimeError to wrap the C++ Exceptions.

 #### Class vs. Template